 Create a Zone Alias

-- Add the CNAME record in your DNS (Zone Alias -> Zone URL).
-Check that your new DNS record is active with the DNS Check Tool.
-DNS changes could take some time depending on the TTL.
+example-hexid.kxcdn.com.
+Check that your new DNS record is active with our DNS Checker tool.
+Please keep in mind DNS changes can take some time depending on the TTL.

-- Choose the Zone you want to map the Zone Alias to and click on “Add”
+- Choose the Zone that you want to map the Zone Alias to.

-Here is an example how it might look like for static resource on your website (e.g. Zone Alias:
+Here is an example for what it may look like for static resources on your website:

 With CDN and Zone Alias:

-Commonly, a 403 Forbidden error will be shown if a CNAME record has been added however the corresponding Zone Alias is missing.
+403 error will be returned if a CNAME record has been created but the corresponding Zone Alias has not been added in the KeyCDN dashboard.

 Wildcard Zone Alias